brandtks/AquaPicController/README.md

 All code is a work in progress.

 ### Prerequisites
- * [GtkSharp](http://www.mono-project.com/docs/gui/gtksharp/) - The Mono Project
- * [cs-script](http://www.csscript.net/) - Oleg Shilo
- * [Json.NET](http://www.newtonsoft.com/json) - Newtonsoft
- * [FileHeloper](http://www.filehelpers.net/) - Devoo - Marcos Meli
+  * Either [Mono](http://www.mono-project.com/). ```sudo apt install mono-complete```
- * Either [Mono](http://www.mono-project.com/), or [.NET](https://www.microsoft.com/net/download). _.NET Core_ has not been tested.
+  * Or _.NET Core_ , however this has not been tested.
+  * Theoretically, .NET on Windows will also work.
+However, Windows isn't a real OS so that isn't tested or supported.

 ### Toolchain
-Unfortunately xbuild has been deprecated by the Mono project and will be removed in future updates.
-Instead msbuild is supposed to be used. msbuild is available though the AUR if using Arch, but for other distros or MacOS, good luck.
+NuGet is required to install all the dependecies and MSBuild.
+Recommend not installing NuGet though a package manager.
+The version of NuGet in some repositories is too old to download all the required dependecies.
+Instead download nuget.exe using wget ```wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe``` and use mono to execute. mono-complete must be installed for this to work, ```mono /path/to/nuget.exe```.
+MSBuild is optional.
+The build script will install MSBuild if it can't be found on the system.

 Another option is to use a C# IDE:
  * MonoDeveloper
  * Xamarin Studio
- * Visual Studio
+ * Visual Studio if you feel the need to use Windows

 ###Building
- * Add CSScript.dll, FileHelper.dll, and Newtonsoft.Json.dll to the AquaPicController/AquaPic/ directory.
-Must be in the same directory as AquaPic.csproj.
+ * Edit Makefile-defines.mk to point to the NuGet _'executable'_.
- * ```msbuild.exe /p:Configuration=Release AquaPicController/AquaPic/AquaPic.csproj```
+ * ```./build```
  * Or just use one of the chunk graphical IDEs

+### Dependencies
+ * [GtkSharp](http://www.mono-project.com/docs/gui/gtksharp/) - The Mono Project
+ * [cs-script](http://www.csscript.net/) - Oleg Shilo
+ * [Json.NET](http://www.newtonsoft.com/json) - Newtonsoft
+ * [FileHeloper](http://www.filehelpers.net/) - Devoo - Marcos Meli

 ### License
 The AquaPic main control code is released under the terms of the GNU General Public License (GPL), version 3 or later.
 See COPYING for details.